InvestX Charts Striking Success with 200 Crores in Inaugural Year | www.lokmattimes.com

 InvestX Charts Striking Success with 200 Crores in Inaugural Year

-PNN New Delhi [India], December 5: InvestX, run by real estate experts Kanik Nagpal, CA Samarth Malik, and Ansh ...
+New Delhi (India), December 6: InvestX, run by real estate experts Kanik Nagpal, CA Samarth Malik, and Ansh Anand, achieved ...

-New Delhi [India], December 5: InvestX, run by real estate experts Kanik Nagpal, CA Samarth Malik, and Ansh Anand, achieved a milestone recently, projecting a remarkable 200 crores in the continuation of its inaugural year.
-This landmark solidifies InvestX's strategic insight and market resonance within the dynamic real estate sector.
+New Delhi (India), December 6: InvestX, run by real estate experts Kanik Nagpal, CA Samarth Malik, and Ansh Anand, achieved a milestone recently, projecting a remarkable 200 crores in the continuation of its inaugural year.
+This landmark solidifies InvestX’s strategic insight and market resonance within the dynamic real estate sector.

 InvestX’s commitment to delivering the best flair into property potential has strengthened its rapid ascent in the industry.
 Kanik Nagpal’s expertise, driving substantial capital growth and ROI in retail and office spaces, along with Samarth Malik’s diverse residential offerings in Gurgaon and Ansh Anand’s expansion into locations like Dubai and Bali, has made InvestX as the ultimate go-to hub of innovation and profitability.